 L3COS uses DLPoS at the business level.
 This allows stakeholders to vote on the governing structure, decisions and regulations of their company, exchange fiat money for central bank digital currency and vice versa, create and execute smart contracts and more.

 Proof of Storage (PoST) is a consensus mechanism mainly used to verify the availability of data stored in a distributed ledger.

 The term was first put forward in 2013 and has been used by cryptocurrency blockchains like Storj.

-Rather than utilizing a blockchain, the system utilizes a blocktree a.k.a.
-Merkle tree.
+Rather than utilizing a blockchain, the system utilizes a blocktree (sometimes known as Merkle tree).
 Additionally, instead of seeing each and every recorded transaction, the clients will just observe transactions that are pertinent to them.
 Every node on the Merkle tree contains a blockchain.

 L3COS uses Proof of Storage (PoST) to allow individuals to exchange fiat money for central bank digital currency and vice versa, buy and sell goods, invest and profit, and vote on their government’s decisions and regulations.